Gianna Colizza – Headteacher Gesher School.

 Dr Gemma Handelsman – Educational Psychologist

 Dr Gemma Handelsman Gesher’s Educational Psychologist.
 Gemma also works as a Senior Educational Psychologist for a local County Council, supporting children with a wide variety of special educational needs in mainstream and specialist schools.
 She has particular interests in autism, behaviour and the role of teaching assistants.
 Gemma previously worked at a National Autistic Society School, supporting children in the classroom and residential setting.
 She enjoys using solution focused approaches with parents and staff to ensure the best outcomes for children.

 Claire Bayfield is an Occupational Therapist who graduated from LaTrobe University in Melbourne, Australia, and has an advances Practitioner Certificate in Sensory Integration.
 Claire has worked in a variety of settings including case management, education (both mainstream and specialist), and community and private paediatrics.
 Claire has worked for many years as an OT and has a broad knowledge of paediatric conditions and dual diagnoses.
 Claire love to see children overcoming their difficulties, being happy and achieving their goals.

 Carly Wilde – Office Administrator

 Carly joins Gesher as an office administrator.
-Carly comes from an administration background and is passionate about special educational needs after her own son was diagnosed with autism at the age of 3.
+Carly comes from an administration and secretarial background and has worked in the field of Education for the past 2 years.
+Carly is passionate about special educational needs after her own son was diagnosed with autism at the age of 4.